Battle of Sankelmark: Aftermath

 With this successful rearguard action by the 7th Brigade, the Danish army reached the safety of the redoubts at Dybbøl.
 Despite heavy losses, the Danish soldiers had performed well and the Austrian pursuers were halted.
 The successful withdrawal of the Danish army was, however, met with anger and disbelief from the Danish public and politicians.

-Following the victory in the First Schleswig War, a sense of military superiority had spread in Denmark and Danevirke, considered the historical border between Denmark and the German states, was considered a sacred national symbol and a formidable defensive line.
+Following the victory in the First Schleswig War, a sense of military superiority had spread in Denmark and the Danevirke, considered the historical border between Denmark and the German states, was considered a sacred national symbol and a formidable defensive line.

-In reality the fortifications of Dannevirke were not sufficient for a successful defense.
+In reality the fortifications of the Danevirke were not sufficient for a successful defense.
 Only the army recognised this, while politicians and the public demanded a defense of this national symbol.
 Few considered and acknowledged that De Meza had actually saved the army from eventual certain destruction by withdrawing and that the army had successfully withdrawn without significant casualties.

 De Meza was eventually sacked by the Minister of War and the Danish army lost one of its most capable and resourceful officers at a critical stage of the war.
-The perceived loss of face also meant that a later withdrawal from defences at Dybbøl was almost impossible due to public and political pressure.
+The perceived loss of face also meant that a later withdrawal from the defences at Dybbøl was almost impossible due to public and political pressure.
 This became a factor in the later Danish defeat at the Battle of Dybbøl.